Explore a Career at The Food Bank of Waterloo Region

 As part of The Food Bank team, we’re proud to offer benefits and perks that help you to feel and do your best both at work and home.
 We are proud to offer:

-- A great work-life balance, including a generous vacation package, paid sick time and floating days and your birthday off!
+- A great work-life balance, including a generous vacation package, paid sick time, floating days, and your birthday off!

 - A flexible workplace where we help you balance your time in the workplace, so you can focus on your time outside of The Food Bank.